ClientModder1992/vizality/README.md

 # Vizality

-Vizality is a @discordapp client modification based on [Powercord](https://github.com/powercord-org/powercord).
+Vizality is a @discord client modification based on Powercord.
 It shares essentially the same, but slightly modifed, API and features.
-I have also tried to add additional features and UI improvements.
+We have also tried to add additional features and UI improvements.

-This version has been tailored to my ideals and what I think makes a better modding experience for the average user.
+This version has been tailored to a slightly different set of ideals and what we think makes a better modding experience for the average user.
 The idea revolves around providing a built-in Style Editor for users who don't have much/any knowledge of CSS, or simply want to customize things easier and more quickly.
-This will be done by creating a Sass framework based around CSS custom properties.
+This will be done by creating a sort of Sass framework based around CSS custom properties.

 # FAQ